Showing real-world impact through policy documents and clinical guidelines citations

 At BMJ Group, we focus on making a real-world impact through our publications.
 While scholarly influence is significant, we can see its value in real-world implications for policy and clinical guidelines and how it drives health and social care change.

-This places us among the top ten most influential publishers on health and social care policy, outperforming many larger publishers in terms of our real-world impact.
+According to credible data provided by BMJ Impact Analytics, we are one of the top ten most influential publishers on health and social care policy, outperforming many larger publishers in terms of our real-world impact.

 Remarkable citation impact of elite athlete recovery and performance research

 Clare Ardern, PhD, Assistant Professor at the University of British Columbia, has made significant contributions to sports medicine through her research on anterior cruciate ligament (ACL) reconstruction.
-Her 2017 publication in the British Journal of Sports Medicine (BJSM), titled, Eighty-three per cent of elite athletes return to preinjury sport after anterior cruciate ligament reconstruction: a systematic review with meta-analysis of return to sport rates, graft rupture rates and performance outcomes,has achieved exceptional influence with 340 citations—91 times the field average.
+Her 2017 publication in the British Journal of Sports Medicine (BJSM), titled, Eighty-three per cent of elite athletes return to preinjury sport after anterior cruciate ligament reconstruction: a systematic review with meta-analysis of return to sport rates, graft rupture rates and performance outcomes,‘ has achieved exceptional influence with 340 citations—91 times the field average.
 This landmark study highlighted that 83% of elite athletes return to their preinjury sport level and underscored the effectiveness of ACL reconstruction, setting new standards for recovery expectations and clinical practices.

 Building on this success, Ardern’s subsequent paper, Fifty-five per cent return to competitive sport following anterior cruciate ligament reconstruction surgery: an updated systematic review and meta-analysis, has further solidified her impact.